Resilience valuation

 The SAVi Tool is an Excel based cost-benefit analysis that enables consideration of otherwise intangible benefits by using 15 indicators, such as road disruption, market access for crops, fruit and livestock, and mental health, to explore the full benefits of the investment.

 QRA has used the SAVi Tool to retrospectively analyse a sample of road infrastructure betterment projects.
-The aim of the pilot project is to test the considerations against projects with known success, and further explore the intangible benefits to provide a more holistic view of community benefits from investments in resilient infrastructure.
+The aim of the pilot project is to test the considerations against projects with known success, and further explore the indirect and intangible benefits to provide a more holistic view of community benefits from investments in resilient infrastructure.

 Technical Report